 The carrying value of cash, current investments, trade receivables, other receivables and liabilities approximates its fair value due to the short maturity of these instruments.
-As of June 30, 2011 and December 31, 2010 the fair value of loans payable estimated based on market prices or current interest rates at the end of the period or year amounted to 9,750 and 7,232, respectively.
+As of September 30, 2011 and December 31, 2010 the fair value of loans payable estimated based on market prices or current interest rates at the end of the period or year amounted to 9,683 and 7,232, respectively.

 Financial instruments that potentially expose the Company to concentration of credit risk consist primarily of cash, current investments, trade receivables and other receivables.
 The Company invests cash excess primarily in high liquid investments in financial institutions both in Argentina and abroad with strong credit rating.
 In the normal course of business, the Company provides credit based on ongoing credit evaluations to its customers and certain related parties.
-Apart from receivables due from the Argentine Government related to the subsidies on gas oil sales provided by the Argentine Government to the public transportation according to Executive Decree No. 652/02 and its amendments, and the participation in the Petroleum and Refining Plus Programs established by Decree No. 2014/2008 and its regulations, among others, which are included in trade receivables and in Note 3.c "Tax credits, export rebates and production incentives", respectively, the Company's customer base is dispersed.
+Apart from receivables due from the Argentine Government related to the participation in the Petroleum and Refining Plus Programs established by Decree No. 2014/2008 and its regulations, among others, which are included in trade receivables and in Note 3.c "Tax credits, export rebates and production incentives", respectively, the Company's customer base is dispersed.